nkane/nkane.github.io/_posts/2018-07-04-postmortem-ludum-dare-40-game-jam.markdown

 For this jam, we decided to team up with another co-work and an artist for a total of 4 team members.
 We all worked together on a daily basis at a web development shop, and we all enjoy the process of developing video games.
 We definitely had a significant of lack of preparation leading up to the jam, but all in all it was a expectional learning experience for myself.
+The theme for the game was "the more you have the worse it gets".

 ### Choosing a Toolset to Work With